-Without a centralized platform, cities have to manage multiple systems for different parking applications, meters, and other parts of their mobility ecosystem, which feed into separate portals (Figure A).
+Without a centralized digital platform, cities have to manage multiple systems for different parking applications, meters, and other parts of their mobility ecosystem, which feed into separate portals (Figure A).
 This creates an operational and management challenge for administrators.

 Figure A: Multiple systems in disconnected data silos with complex integrations